Home » Indian Society » Child Labour in India

 • Under the Child Labour Act (Prohibition and Regulation) of 1986, it is illegal for children under the age of 14 to work in dangerous procedures or industries.

-• Children are now enrolled in schools and rural families have access to guaranteed wage jobs (unskilled) because to policy measures including MGNREGA 2005, the Right to Education Act 2009, and the Mid Day Meal Programme.
+• Children are now enrolled in schools, and rural families have access to guaranteed wage jobs (unskilled) because of policy measures, including MGNREGA 2005, the Right to Education Act 2009, and the Mid Day Meal Programme.

-Census 2011 There are 10.1 million child laborers recorded in India between 5-17 years of age.
+• There are 10.1 million child labourers recorded in India between 5-17 years of age.

 ILO – Worst Forms of Child Labour (Convention No. 182)

-• It received universal ratification by an International labour organization.
-(ILO)
+• It received universal ratification by the International Labour Organisation (ILO)

 • Aim – Protection of children from pornography, prostitution, all types of slavery, and other criminal activities, as well as the outlawing of the worst forms of child labour.